-We have extensive experience conducting corruption-related internal investigations for private, public, large, and small companies all around the world.
+We have extensive experience in conducting corruption-related internal investigations for companies—private and public, large and small—around the world.
 When issues arise for our clients, we are well positioned to help.
-The assistance we provide ranges from working with our clients’ internal teams to handle small investigations, to executing major cross-border internal investigations.
-And if clients face government investigations or criminal charges, we have the experience and credibility to help them navigate government scrutiny and contest charges in a courtroom where necessary.
+Our assistance ranges from working with our clients’ internal teams to handle small investigations to executing major cross-border internal investigations.
+If clients face government investigations or criminal charges, we have the experience and credibility to help them navigate government scrutiny and contest charges in a courtroom when necessary.

-Whether our clients are entering a new market, engaging a new consultant or distributor, or acquiring a new business, we help them conduct appropriate, risk-based corruption due diligence to assess the associated risks and develop a plan for mitigating any risks.
+Whether our clients are entering a new market, engaging a new consultant or distributor, or acquiring a new business, we help them conduct appropriate due diligence to assess and mitigate corruption risks.

 As businesses evolve, their risks evolve.
 Staying ahead of those risks is critical.
 This is why regulators and enforcement agencies in the U.S. and around the globe repeatedly underscore the importance of thoughtful and regularly updated risk assessments as an essential component of any compliance program.

-Understanding current and developing risks enables companies to make informed and practical decisions about what policies and procedures are necessary and what resources are needed to implement them effectively.
-Assessing evolving risks also informs the appropriate approach to effective compliance training such as the audience, content, frequency, and delivery system.
-Having a risk-based and appropriately tailored compliance program not only decreases the likelihood that problems will arise, but also places companies in the best position possible to detect and remediate problems if an issue does surface.
-Besides protecting a company’s reputation, this will also demonstrate to regulators that a company takes compliance with the law seriously.
+Assessing evolving risks also makes it possible to take the appropriate approach to effective compliance training, such as targeting the audience, content, frequency, and delivery system.
+Having a risk-based and appropriately tailored compliance program not only decreases the likelihood that problems will arise but also places companies in the best possible position to detect and remediate issues that do surface.
+In addition to protecting a company’s reputation, this approach demonstrates to regulators and enforcement agencies that a company takes compliance with the law seriously.

 Our FCPA and Global Anti-Corruption team has earned a reputation for the results we deliver to our clients.
 Both our collective work and that of our individual team members is widely recognized.
 Highlights include: